 The intensity of the keyboard backlight and the conditions under which this backlight is activated can be configured by opening the Keyboard Light settings.

-- 1. Go to Settings. - 2.
-On Android 11, touch Display > Advanced > Keyboard backlight. - 3.
-On Android 13, touch Display > Keyboard backlight. - 4.
-Touch Keyboard light level.
+- 1. Go to Settings.

+- 2. Touch Display > Keyboard backlight.

+- 3. Touch Keyboard light level.

 A slider appears.